-Retail brands of any size and budget can use customer loyalty program best practices to increase engagement, retention and sales.
+Retail brands of any size and budget can use customer loyalty program best practices and successful loyalty program examples, like the ones above, to increase engagement, retention and sales.

 1. Understand your brand culture, message and mission so you can align your loyalty program benefits with your values.
 For example, offer member benefits that are unique to your brand’s personality and can’t be easily duplicated by a competitor.
-Be sure to convey your program benefits consistently in customer communications.
+Be sure to convey your program benefits clearly and consistently in all customer communications.

 3. Examine shopper behaviors to see how they influence purchase decisions.
 For example, by understanding how age and life stage impact loyalty, you can tailor your programs to better align with the factors that create more value for your customers.

-1 “More Than One-Third Of Shoppers Would Pay for Enhanced Loyalty Programs,” by Marie Griffin, Retail Touchpoints, posted May 21, 2018, https://www.retailtouchpoints.com/topics/crm-loyalty/more-than-one-third-of-shoppers-would-pay-for-enhanced-loyalty-programs, accessed July 30, 2018
+2 “More Than One-Third of Shoppers Would Pay for Enhanced Loyalty Programs,” Marie Griffin, Retail Touchpoints, posted May 21, 2018, https://www.retailtouchpoints.com/topics/loyalty/more-than-one-third-of-shoppers-would-pay-for-enhanced-loyalty-programs, accessed Aug.
+12, 2022